 Unused frequent flyer points will usually expire after a certain amount of time.
 In our local Qantas and Virgin Velocity programs, points will only expire if the account is not kept active.
 Earning or redeeming just one point at least once every 18 months is all it takes to keep the entire balance alive.
 But not all programs work this way.
 In Singapore Airlines’ KrisFlyer program, all miles expire exactly three years after they are earned – regardless of how active the account is.

 With such a restrictive point expiration policy, it is important for KrisFlyer members to keep track of their miles to ensure they don’t expire.
 Constantly earning and burning points will ensure that any miles earned are spent within three years.
+Using an online tool such as Award Wallet can also help you to keep track of your miles.
 But what should you do if you have a large balance of miles with an imminent expiry date, and no plans to fly Singapore Airlines in the near future?

 I have about 15500 KrisFlyer points that will expire next May.
 We have no plans to use them beforehand as they will not buy any flights out of Australia.
 Most of my points are on QF and I am not a member of Velocity but my wife is.
 It seems the best option is for me to join Velocity and transfer the Kris points to it, even though I will lose some points in the transfer rate.
 Any suggestions as to whether this is the best option or other ideas?

 One option is to transfer the KrisFlyer miles to Virgin Australia’s Velocity program.
 As part of a unique agreement between Virgin and Singapore Airlines, points can be transferred between the two programs.
 There is a small penalty on point transfers, but once converted they will not expire as long as the Velocity account is kept active.